 • building international co-operation and networking.

-Judges represent the second target group of the RCC’s activities.
-The judges seminars provide judges with an opportunity to improve their understanding of competition law and economics, to exchange views on the latest developments in EU competition law, and to discuss the key challenges arising in competition law cases.
+Judges constitute the second target group of the RCC’s activities.
+The judges’ seminars offer participants the opportunity to deepen their understanding of competition law and economics, exchange views on the latest developments in EU competition law, and discuss key challenges that arise in competition law cases.

 The fourth beneficiary of the RCC’s work is the GVH itself.
-The agendas of the RCC workshops that are organised for the staff of the GVH are related to ongoing projects or “hot” topics and provide an excellent opportunity for staff to learn about state-of-the-art antitrust theory and enforcement practices.
+Workshops organised for GVH staff focus on ongoing projects or “hot” topics, providing an excellent opportunity to learn about state-of-the-art antitrust theory and enforcement practices.

-Regarding the financing of the RCC, the GVH is responsible for providing most of the necessary funding for the functioning of the RCC, including an annual voluntary contribution to the OECD for the costs associated with the staff position in Paris.
-The OECD helps to co-finance the RCC’s operation and activities.
-In addition to this, both the GVH and the OECD co-operate in efforts to raise additional financial support for the RCC from third parties.
+Regarding the financing of the RCC, the GVH provides most of the funding required for its operations, including an annual voluntary contribution to the OECD to cover costs associated with the staff position in Paris.
+The OECD also co-finances the RCC’s activities and operations.
+In addition, both the GVH and the OECD collaborate to secure additional financial support for the RCC from third parties.

 1This designation is without prejudice to positions on status, and is in line with UNSCR 1244 and the Advisory Opinion of the ICJ on Kosovo’s declaration of independence.
 Hereafter referred to as Kosovo.